Jotnunni/infinite-mind-maze/ANDROID.md

 Prereqs: Homebrew installed (`brew.sh`) and enough disk space for the SDK packages.
 If you already have Java and the SDK set up, the script will skip redundant installs.

 ## Windows 11 PowerShell helper (setup + build)
 For Windows 10/11, run the PowerShell one-shot helper from the repo root.
-It assumes you will use Winget to install missing tools.
+It will install the Android CLI tools via Winget (if missing), auto-accept SDK licenses, install required SDK packages, and then build.

 ```powershell
 pwsh -ExecutionPolicy Bypass -File scripts/windows-one-shot.ps1